Unicamp-OpenPower/main-site/blog/building-tensorflow-on-power.md

 4. https://docs.bazel.build/versions/master/install-compile-source.html An official tutorial about how to install Bazel from Sources.
 5. https://www.ibm.com/developerworks/community/blogs/fe313521-2e95-46f2-817d-44a4f27eba32/entry/Building_TensorFlow_on_OpenPOWER_Linux_Systems?lang=en IBM source about Tensorflow installation.
 Provides interesting information about bazel installation on PPC and how to install TF with GPU support.
 It also points to an IBM Bazel modified to PPC (which we are not using in this tutorial, but you can take a look on it).
 6. https://github.com/tensorflow/tensorflow/issues/7979#issuecomment-283559640 An issue about enviroment variables: on the configuration step, if it does not recognize some of the TF variables, this might help you to solve the problem.
+7. https://github.com/bazelbuild/bazel/issues/1308 An issue about Bazel: "The system is out of resources".
+You might need to add a command line on compile file to change the garbage collector size.
+On the issue on git, it's suggested to change it to 384, but, at least on one of the computers I tried to compile, I needed to change it to 512 (in other words, change -J-Xmx384m on the solution line to -J-Xmx512m).
+It's important to see that ideally we should not have to change the source code, but it solves the problem.
+Another option is to increase the memory of your system if it's possible (recommended).